 EP-491.
-Clinical Experience II: Inclusive Early Childhood and Elementary Settings.
+Clinical Experience II: Early Childhood and Elementary Settings.
 2 Credits.

 This course will allow students to use their knowledge of developmentally appropriate practices and the role that families and communities play in the development of children.
 Students will be reflective practitioners as they work in the classroom to assess children's learning, incorporate effective classroom management plan and obtain resources for families, colleagues and administrators.
 (Junior year) 75 hours.
 Additional TK20 fee of \$100.
-Course Type(s): Senior Seminar.
+Prerequisites: ED-490 OR EP-490; Course Type(s): Senior Seminar.

 EP-492.
-Clinical Practice I and Seminar in an Inclusive Early Childhood Setting.
+Clinical Practice I and Seminar Experience in Elementary, Middle and Secondary Settings.
 3 Credits.

 Clinical practice in an early childhood or elementary setting in order to provide students with the skills and dispositions necessary to become effective early childhood teachers and develop relationships with school colleagues, families and community.
 Students will provide learning activities that support cognitive, emotional and social development.
 They will design learning experiences that support culturally responsive teaching, plan and assess developmentally appropriate lessons and units.
 (100 hours) Additional TK20 fee of \$100.
+Prerequisites: ED-491 OR EP-491.

 EP-495.
-Clinical Practice II and Seminar in an Inclusive Early Childhood Setting.
+Clinical Practice II and Seminar Experience in Early Childhood.
 8 Credits.

 Students plan and implement developmentally appropriate and culturally responsive curriculum in an early childhood/ elementary classroom which demonstrates their knowledge of child development and the role of the school community with regard to children's learning.
 Students implement the Core Curriculum Content Standard through an integrated curriculum.
 They use multiple strategies to assess learning and demonstrate effective classroom management.
 (450 hours) Additional TK20 fee of \$100 and EDTPA fee of \$300.
+Prerequisites: ED-492 OR EP-492.